Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Experimental

 \subsection{Material and instruments}

 Unless otherwise specified, all solvents and reagents were obtained from commercial suppliers.
 The F12K Nutrient Mixture (1X), Dulbecco's Modified Eagle Medium (DMEM (1X)), Dulbecco’s Phosphate Buffered Saline (DPBS (1X)), Fetal Bovine Serum (FBS), Penicillin-Streptomycin (PS), and Trypsin-EDTA (0.25$\%$) were purchased from Gibco (USA).
-The AR42J pancreatic tumor cell line was obtained from Cedarlane Corporation (Canada).
+The AR42J pancreatic tumor cell line was obtained from BC Cancer Research Centre (Vancouver, Canada) and was originally sourced from ATCC.
+Cells were used without additional mycoplasma testing in our laboratory.
 The crown-TATE targeting agent was synthesized in-house at TRIUMF by Wharton et al \cite{wharton2023preclinical}.
-The PSMA targeting agent was purchased from MedChemExpress.
+The PSMA-617 targeting agent was purchased from MedChemExpress.
 Ammonium acetate (NH$_4$OAc, trace metal grade), poly-D-lysine, and EDTA were supplied by Sigma-Aldrich.
 Standard 24-well plates and 150 mm plates, used for routine cell cultures, were purchased from Thermo Fisher Scientific.
-Radiolabeling studies were analyzed using instant thin-layer chromatography (iTLC) with salicylic acid (SA) impregnated TLC plates (Agilent Technologies).
+Radiolabeling studies were analyzed using instant thin-layer chromatography (iTLC) with salicylic acid (SA) impregnated iTLC plates (Agilent Technologies).
 The plates were imaged with an AR2000 TLC scanner (Eckert \& Ziegler) equipped with P10 gas and WinScan V3\_14 software.
-Activities of $^{225}$Ac were quantified using a high-purity germanium (HPGe) detector (Mirion Technologies, Canberra Inc.), which was calibrated with standardized $^{152}$Eu and $^{133}$Ba sources in a fixed geometry (20 mL scintillation vials) at specified sample heights \cite{robertson2020232th, yang2020synthesis}.
+Activities of $^{225}$Ac were quantified using a high-purity germanium (HPGe) detector (Mirion Technologies, Canberra Inc.), which was calibrated with standardized Europium-152 ($^{152}$Eu) and Barium-133 ($^{133}$Ba) sources in a fixed geometry (20 mL scintillation vials) at specified sample heights \cite{robertson2020232th, yang2020synthesis}.
 Samples containing $^{225}$Ac were diluted into 20 mL scintillation vials (in H$_2$O), and gamma emission spectra were recorded after secular equilibrium with daughter radionuclides had been reached.
 All spectra were acquired with a dead time of less than 1.5\%.
 Radionuclide activities were calculated using Genie 2000 software, which utilized a radioisotope library containing key gamma emission lines of $^{221}$Fr (218 keV) and $^{213}$Bi (440 keV).
 A Countess 3 automated cell counter, along with Countess cell counting chamber slides (Thermo Fisher Scientific), was used to count cells throughout the experiment.
 A standard inverted light microscope equipped with a camera was employed to monitor cell cultures, while centrifuges capable of spinning 15 mL and 50 mL Falcon tubes, as well as Eppendorf tubes, were used to create cell pellets.
 All cell cultures were conducted within a certified level 2 biological safety cabinet (BSC).
-An Isotemp CO$_2$ incubator maintained at 37 \degree C with 5\% CO$_2$ was used for incubating all cell. cultures.
+An Isotemp CO$_2$ incubator maintained at 37 \degree C with 5\% CO$_2$ was used for incubating all cell cultures.

 All experimental work was performed in the radiochemistry and cell biology laboratories of TRIUMF's Life Sciences Division.